graphops/docs/docs/graphcast/intro.md

 ## Learn more

-If you want to find out more about the initial idea behind Graphcast, as well as stay up to date with the newest developments, keep an eye on the [GRC post on The Graph Forum](https://forum.thegraph.com/t/grc-001-graphcast-a-gossip-network-for-indexers/3544).
+If you want to find out more about the initial idea behind Graphcast, as well as stay up to date with the newest developments, keep an eye on the [GRC post on The Graph Forum](https://forum.thegraph.com/t/grc-001-graphcast-a-gossip-network-for-indexers/3544), or join the Graphcast [Discord channel](https://discord.com/channels/438038660412342282/1087503343410225152).

 ## Contributing